Lailloken/Lailloken-UI/README.md

 - calculating your surplus in archnemesis mods for easy inventory management
 - showing where the required base mods commonly drop, and suggesting optimal drop locations where multiple mods drop ([data source](https://www.reddit.com/r/pathofexile/comments/srtuug/i_made_a_sheet_for_archnemesis_drop_locations/), creator: [u/Rymse](https://www.reddit.com/user/Rymse/))
 - automatic recipe selection for a 1-click-0-attention interaction with the league mechanic
+- blacklist certain recipes that you want to avoid running
 <br>

 ### 'Training' the tool to recognize archnemesis icons: